-- To teach the benefits and contraindications of massage therapy. - To teach students the psychological effects of massage. - To prepare students for entry-level positions as professional massage therapists through a well- balanced program integrating theory, technique, anatomy and physiology, practical experience, and personal and professional development. - Development of professional confidence and competence through the student clinic, with a focus on professional standards and ethics, client assessment, practical application techniques and self-care. - Exploration of personal and career goals and development of professional skills to successfully manage a private practice.
+- To teach students the psychological effects of massage. - To prepare students for entry-level positions as professional massage therapists through a well- balanced program integrating theory, technique, anatomy and physiology, practical experience, and personal and professional development. - Development of professional confidence and competence through the student clinic, with a focus on professional standards and ethics, client assessment, practical application techniques and self-care. - Exploration of personal and career goals and development of professional skills to successfully manage a private practice.